 To advance the Christian faith, and to advance education in the Christian faith for the benefit of the public, and to promote the understanding of and engagement with Christian mission and World Christianity, in particular but not exclusively, in the universities of Cambridge.

 Ian Randall, Muthuraj Swamy, and Graham Kings.
 From Henry Martyn to World Christianity: Cambridge Centre for Christianity Worldwide.
-Cambridge: Cambridge Centre for Christianity Worldwide, forthcoming 2022.
+Cambridge: Cambridge Centre for Christianity Worldwide, 2022.